kaijaz123/Machine-Learning-Project/README.md

 # Machine-Learning
-Machinedd Learning algorithms using scikit-learn on Python
+Machine Learning algorithms using scikit-learn on Python